Heathcorp/Mastermind/README.md

 4. Maybe to get 2 and 3 implement a "with" construction so it's clear when a variable is in scope
 5. Whitespace-agnostic syntax
 6. Get somebody else to playtest and fix any issues that arise
+7. In order to achieve 1 and 5 create an include and simple macro system, and implement some common functions in mastermind
+8. A simple web interface, learn how to create crates and import this into a seperate repo